 Social Change Activist

 Ken Kolsbun, author, photographer, researcher, historian and life-long peace activist and promoter of sustainability.
-Ken is the author of five books including Peace: The Biography of a Symbol published by National Geographic, and two books waiting for a publisher, My Journey Aboard the Peace Train, and Moving Signs of the Time: The Amazing Art of VW Bugs, Buses and Other Vehicles of the ’60s and ’70s – a journal of Ken’s photographs of colorfully painted VW bugs, VW buses, vans, pick-up trucks, and sedans from the 1960’s and 70’s.
+Ken is the author of five books including Peace: The Biography of a Symbol published by National Geographic, and two books waiting for a publisher, My Journey Aboard the Peace Train, and An American Phenomenon of the 60s and 70s: When Painted VW Bugs, Buses and Other Vehicles Became Symbols of Peace, Love and Change – a journal of Ken’s photographs of colorfully painted VW bugs, VW buses, vans, pick-up trucks, and sedans from the 1960’s and 70’s.
 Read more about Ken’s books.
 Ken’s commitment to peace, cooperation and environmental awareness is evident early on.
 He founded “Bikecology”, a national organization dedicated to developing safe bikeways across the country.
 Read more about “Bikecology”.
 In the mid 70’s Ken and his wife Jannice developed the concept of the cooperative board game.
 Through their company – “Animal Town” – they invented, designed and marketed cooperative board games for children and families.
 Read more about “Animal Town” and cooperative board games.